 This is a statutory requirement that means the learning takes place during the apprentice's normal, paid working hours, for the purpose of achieving the knowledge, skills and behaviours of the apprenticeship standard.

-Individual employers will set the selection criteria for their Apprenticeships
+Hult Ashridge works with employers to set the selection criteria for their apprenticeships

 Skills Scan - to be completed by all applicants and their line managers